Tesla unveils electric big-rig truck in midst of Model 3 factory 'hell'

 The truck has Tesla's latest semi-autonomous driving system, designed to keep a vehicle in its lane without drifting, change lanes on command, and transition from one freeway to another with no human intervention.
 Reuters reported in August that Tesla was discussing self-driving trucks with regulators in Nevada and California, but the company did not mention full autonomy in a release on the new vehicle.

-Tesla will guarantee the truck's drivetrain, which delivers power to the wheels, for 1 million miles.
+Tesla did not immediately announce the range of the electric truck.
+Reuters in August reported the truck would have a working range of 200 to 300 miles (320 to 480 km), at the low end of what is considered "long-haul" trucking.
+Diesel trucks are capable of traveling up to 1,000 miles (1,600 km) on a single tank of fuel.

-Old Dominion Freight Line, the fourth-largest U.S. less-than-truckload carrier, which consolidates smaller freight loads onto a single truck, said it would not use the Tesla truck.
+Old Dominion Freight Line Inc, the fourth-largest U.S. less-than-truckload carrier, which consolidates smaller freight loads onto a single truck, said it would not use the Tesla truck.

 "We met with Tesla and at this time we do not see a fit with their product and our fleet," Dave Bates, senior vice president of operations, said in an email, without elaborating.